 How Much LSD Does It Take To Overdose

-The strength of samples obtained from illicit sources ranges from 20-80 mcg of LSD per dose.
+The strength of samples obtained from illicit sources ranges from 20-80 mcg of LSD per dose which can be easily bought on the streets.
 This is according to the US Drug Enforcement Administration (DEA).
 Normally, most abusers get the high they want with a dose of 50-200 mcg.

 Understandably, one dose of LSD is enough to produce the symptoms on the body and the mind.